Old Fashioned Apple Cake

 Freezer

-To freeze, wrap the cooled cake tightly in plastic wrap and place it in a freezer-safe bag or an airtight container.
-It will be kept in the freezer for up to three months.
+Wrap the cooled cake in plastic wrap, then place it in a freezer-safe bag or airtight container.
+Freeze for up to 3 months.
+When ready to enjoy, thaw overnight in the fridge and bring to room temp before serving.

 Old-fashioned apple cake with a buttery apple cider glaze poured over the top.

 Buttermilk Substitute: Don’t have buttermilk on hand?
-Regular milk with lemon juice or vinegar works as an effective substitute when buttermilk isn’t available.
+See my recipe for making your own buttermilk with regular milk and lemon juice or vinegar works!

 Bundt Pan Option: This cake works well in different pans.
 A well-greased bundt pan creates an impressive presentation that’s perfect for special occasions.